Canada’s Liberal Party wins election dominated by Trump’s trade war

 During the election campaign, Carney touted his financial experience and pushed back aggressively on Trump’s trade salvoes and threats to turn Canada into the 51st US state.

-“Donald Trump wants to break us so America can own us.
-It is our strength that the Americans want,” Carney, who previously led the central banks of Canada and the UK, told supporters at a recent campaign rally. “
+“And America’s leadership of the global economy is over.
+And this, this is a tragedy.
+This is still in play.
+But it is a tragedy.
+It is also our new reality.
+We have to recognise it.”

-They want our resources, they want our water, they want our land, they want our country.
-They can’t have it.”
+“We will fight,” Carney added.
+“We will fight Trump’s counter-tariffs.
+In fact, we are already we’re fighting them with our own counter-tariffs that cause maximum damage in the United States with minimum impact here in Canada.”

-As Canadians went to the polls on Monday, Trump repeated his broadsides against the US’ northern neighbour.
+As Canadians went to the polls on Monday, Trump returned to his talking point about Canada becoming a US state.

 “Good luck to the Great people of Canada,” Trump wrote on Truth Social.